-We have allocated an upstairs room as a prayer room.
+We have allocated the Tyndale Lounge (the room at the back of the church from the main hall) as a prayer room.

 VISION STATEMENT FOR THE PRAYER ROOM

 1. Jesus is the way to the Father

 We come to the prayer room not to merit our way to God or to perform a ritualistic prayer session that feels ‘spiritual’ or ‘close to God’.